Heatwaves amplified by high humidity can reach above 40°C and may occur as often as every two years, leading to serious risks for human health.

 The novelty of this study is that it looks not only at temperature but also at relative humidity in estimating the magnitude and impact of heatwaves.

-It finds out that the combinations of the two, and the resulting heatwaves, leave ever more people exposed to significant health risks, especially in East Asia and America's East Coast.
+It finds that the combinations of the two, and the resulting heatwaves, leave more people exposed to significant health risks, especially in East Asia and America's East Coast.

-The authors highlight that although some urban areas such as Chicago and Shanghai are not considered to have high risk for heatwaves based on temperature only, the probability of extreme weather strongly increased when considering relative humidity.
+The authors highlight that although some urban areas such as Chicago and Shanghai are not considered to be at high risk of heatwaves based on temperature alone, the probability of extreme weather strongly increases when relative humidity is taken into consideration.

-According to the study, the effect of relative humidity on heatwaves' magnitude and peak might be underestimated in current research.
-The results of the study support the need for urgent mitigation and adaptation action to address the impacts of heatwaves, and indicate regions where new adaptation measures might be necessary to cope with heat stress.
+According to the study, the effect of relative humidity on the magnitude and peak of heatwaves might be underestimated in current research.
+The results of the study support the need for urgent mitigation and adaptation measures to address the impacts of heatwaves, and indicate regions where new adaptation measures might be necessary to cope with heat stress.

 The study draws on the Apparent Heat Wave Index (AHWI), a composite index for humidity and heat developed by JRC's Competence Centre on Composite Indicators and Scoreboards.

-The paper is published in Scientific Reports (Nature Springer) and brings valuable data and visualisations for future adaptation and mitigation policies.
+The paper is published in Scientific Reports (Springer Nature) and provides valuable data and visualisations for future adaptation and mitigation policies.